Notification Service JS Demo

 A single

-is a promise-returning callback that reads the token input.
-In production, you can pass in a method that fetches a fresh token from the dataone token endpoint. -
+getTokenis a promise-returning callback that reads the token input.
+In production, pass in a method that returns a current DataONE token.
+The ping endpoint does not use this callback. -

-is a simple async check that ensures the PID input is not empty.
-In the future, we could replace it with verification that the resource type matches the format ID of the object. - Each form handler awaits the client call and pushes either the JSON response (if any) or the thrown error into the log viewer.
+validatePIDis a simple async check that ensures the PID input is not empty.
+In the future, we could replace it with verification that the resource type matches the format ID of the object. - Each form handler calls the client with an object argument and pushes either the JSON response (if any) or the thrown error into the log viewer.